RETAINING WALL REPAIR ON A9 NORTHBOUND OFF-SLIP TO PITLOCHRY

 Richard Cook, BEAR Scotland’s Bridges Manager said: “This retaining wall project is key to ensuring the structural integrity and resilience of this slip road and extending its service life for years to come and safeguarding against riverbank erosion during future extreme weather events.

-“The works involve the installation of large circular steel piles that will be embedded into the riverbank to form a new section of retaining wall where the banking has previously been eroded by high river levels.
-To minimise the impact of the works on the river environment, these works must be completed before the worst of the winter weather.
+“The works involve the installation of large circular steel piles which will be embedded into the riverbank to form a new section of retaining wall where the banking has been eroded by high river levels.
+To minimise the impact of the works on the river environment, installation of the piles must be completed during the summer months.

 “We thank road users in advance for their patience and understanding while our teams carry out these essential works”